Tough Enough To Talk About It

 Suicide is the leading cause of injury death in Western Canada.
 In Alberta, at least one person dies by suicide every day, and 75% are men.
 Tough Enough to Talk About It helps prevent suicide by reducing the stigma of mental health issues, providing information about how to help, and providing resources for people with mental health concerns.

 Tough Enough to Talk About It began in 1999 under the name Men at Risk.
 The original program was created because statistics identified that a high percentage of suicide deaths in northern Alberta occurred in industry, trades and agriculture.
 By 2016, industrial workplaces had evolved to include a significant number of female employees, and the program was re-branded Tough Enough to Talk About It in recognition of this changing dynamic.
-Tough Enough offers workplace presentations, leadership seminars, and videos to address mental health in the workplace – starting conversations that may save lives.
+Tough Enough offers workplace presentations, Safer Workplaces seminars, and videos to address mental health in the workplace – starting conversations that may save lives.

 Tough Enough Workplace Presentations